natandaniel/web_services_in_core_java/README.md

 Gives the time.

-The purpose is to demonstrate how easily a SOAP web service can be built when only simple data types are used (String, int, ...).
+The purpose is to demonstrate how easily a SOAP web service can be built when only simple data types are used.

 # ws.soap.cats